PlumpMath/python-gtkclassbuilder/README.md

 `python-gtkclassbuilder` on the other hand, constructs a class, which like any other widget class, may be instantiated multiple times.

-This is still very WIP, and not really usable as of yet.
+This is still very WIP, but it's possible to do basic things.

+See the `examples/` directory for a taste of the api.

 # License